AkkashSR/NodeJS-Learning-Progress-Repo/README.md

 1. Finished off Sequelize.
 I do not like working with it.
 2. Looked into TypeORM.
 Looks very familiar since I've already worked using Hibernate.
 3. Will get into No-SQL tomorrow.
 MongoDB should be interesting, I hope.

+### 14-10-2021:

+1. Started MongoDB.
+Personally, it looks easier than SQL.
+2. Will look more into MongoDB and Mongoose on the 15th